Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on auto insurance not only requires having a good driving record, but also maintaining a good credit score, not filing small claims, and taking advantage of discounts.
-Shop around at every other renewal by quoting rates from direct insurance companies, and also from your local independent and exclusive agents.
+Getting lower rates on auto insurance requires avoiding accidents and claims, having above-average credit, being claim-free, and dropping full coverage on older vehicles.
+Comparison shop at every other renewal by quoting rates from direct car insurance companies, and also from local insurance agencies.

-- Drivers with DUI or reckless driving convictions may pay on average $1,440 more each year to buy Jeep Compass insurance
+- Drivers who have multiple accidents or major violations may have to pay on average $1,410 more every year to insure a Jeep Compass

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.